How to Kill and Get Rid of Bed Bugs

 Use a Bulb 4 Oz.
 Duster to really get into the cracks and crevices with the Pyganic DustAnother tool used for dusting would be a small paint brush or small makeup brus Put a sll amount of dust on the tip of the brush, brushing into cracks and crevices.

 Important!!
 Do all of the treatments (as described above) 3 times, 10 days apart.

-Other products that will be useful for bed bug control are:
+Other products that are useful for bed bug control are:

-Although the preferred host is human host, it will feed on other animals, such as poultry, mice, rats, canaries, dogs, and cats if necessary.
+Although the preferred host for bed bugs is humans, they will feed on other animals, such as poultry, mice, rats, canaries, dogs, and cats if necessary.
 They normally feed at night, but may feed in the daylight in rooms that are not used at night.

 Bed Bugs Life Cycle